Opening an Estate in Montgomery County Probate

 When is This Process Necessary?

 Not every estate has to go through probate.
 Depending on how the decedent arranged their finances before death, probate may not be necessary.
-Many individuals create an estate plan prior to death and structure their assets in a way that will avoid the probate process entirely.
+Many individuals in MoCo create an estate plan prior to death and structure their assets in a way that will avoid the probate process entirely.

 Only assets that are owned by the decedent individually without a joint owner or beneficiary are subject to probate.
 When the decedent jointly owned property with a spouse or other person, the property will usually transfer immediately upon death without court intervention.